Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/OP_CTV.md

 Like most proposed bitcoin soft forks, OP_CTV has been met with extreme skepticism, but the most compelling argument against it has been that there simply weren't enough obvious benefits relative to potential risks.
 Many [covenant proposals](https://bitcoincovenants.com) have circulated over the years, all with varying tradeoffs and degrees of interest/support.
 Technically, OP_CTV is likely one of the most well-studied and least risky of those alternatives to enable general covenant functionality.

 Interest in OP_CTV has renewed recently as more compelling use cases have emerged, particularly around scaling and privacy improvements.
+It could generally enable more sophisticated smart contracts on bitcoin (e.g., "Merkleize All The Things"/[MATT contracts](https://merkle.fun/))

 By using OP_CTV commitments to form channel-like network constructions, for example, additional [scaling](https://utxos.org/uses/scaling/) solutions like [[para/1.
 Projects/Honolulu BitDevs/Resources/Notes/Enigma Network\|Enigma Network]] and [[para/1.
 Projects/Honolulu BitDevs/Resources/Notes/Ark\|Ark]] are enabled.